Week 11 college football predictions, betting picks from legendary expert on 24-10 roll

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 11 college football schedule

 The Big 12 doesn't often get the same spotlight as the SEC and Big Ten, especially, but it provides perhaps the top matchup in Week 11 of college football.
 No. 8 BYU takes on No. 9 Texas Tech in a battle of teams with conference championship and College Football Playoff aspirations.
-The latest Week 11 college football odds list the Red Raiders as 10.5-point favorites.
+The latest Week 11 college football odds list the Red Raiders as 10-point favorites, despite the Cougars being one of four undefeated teams left standing in FBS.

-Other Week 11 college football lines of note include No. 3 Texas A&M (-7) vs. No. 19 Missouri, No 4 Alabama (-10.5) vs. LSU, No. 2 Indiana (-15.5) vs. Penn State and No. 6 Oregon (-5.5) vs. Iowa on CBS.
+Other Week 11 college football lines of note include No. 3 Texas A&M (-7) vs. No. 19 Missouri, No 4 Alabama (-10) vs. LSU, No. 2 Indiana (-14.5) vs. Penn State and No. 6 Oregon (-6.5) vs. Iowa on CBS and Paramount+.
 Before locking in any Week 11 college football picks on those games or others, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.